 I do not remember what precisely I then said.
 But, I know it was some form of apology and explanation.
-I’m sure that it was inadequate.
-Certainly I told her how that expression was used in the context of the Professor’s lab — the bad joke some of us had too readily imitated — as opposed to the world of civil rights, the history of slavery in the USA, and so on.
+I’m sure it was inadequate.
+Certainly I told her how the awful word was used in the context of the Professor’s lab — the bad joke some of us had too readily imitated — as opposed to the world of civil rights, the history of slavery in the USA, and so on.

 And then something amazing happened.

 This charming young black woman accepted my explanation and apology.

 She didn’t complain to my advisor or the Chairman of the Psychology Department, or the Dean or the President of Northwestern University.
 She didn’t call the Chicago Tribune or the Chicago Sun Times so that they could run a front page story.
 She didn’t contact a local or national radio or TV station to report the wrong done to her.
 She didn’t file a law suit against me and the University.
 Nor did she contact the NAACP or get her older brother, assuming she had one, to break my legs.

 I would have deserved it.
 Any of it.
 All of it.

 Yes, it’s true, I meant no harm.

 It is also true that at the moment I saw her, had I been more racially conscious, my brain probably would have registered BLACK PERSON, BLACK PERSON, BLACK PERSON!!!!!!!!!!!!!!!!!